MatiasJF/tokenisation-workshop/THEORY.md

 ### Why UTXOs as Tokens?

-1. **Native Security**: Uses Bitcoin's proven UTXO model and mining security
+1. **Native Security**: Uses the proven UTXO model and mining security of the BSV Blockchain
 2. **No Smart Contract Complexity**: No separate token contract layer needed
 3. **Parallel Processing**: Different tokens can be processed simultaneously
-4. **SPV Verification**: Lightweight clients can verify ownership without full blockchain
+4. **SPV Verification**: Lightweight clients can verify ownership without downloading the full blockchain
 5. **Privacy**: Each token output can use different keys

 ---